KILLTUBE/corvid/README.md

 - [masterex1000](https://github.com/masterex1000) for helping me understand the intricacies of map files, mesh generation and helping with calculating UV maps.
 - Geekidos, HitmanVere, OldmanCats, ThomasCat for testing the maps converted by Corvid and help me figure out the issues we had on Black Ops 3.
 Without their help, Corvid couldn't have Black Ops 3 support at all.

-For special requests and support, you contact me on Discord: -johndoe#4944
+For special requests and support, contact me on Discord: -johndoe#4944

 Icon file created by [Freepik](https://www.flaticon.com/authors/freepik)